 Keezharnelli or Keezhanelli is a small shrub widely found in the plains of Kerala, including roadsides and households.
-It is a medicinal herb growing up to about 30 cm of height.
+It is a medicinal herb that can grow up to about 30 cm in height.

 Its flowers and fruits appear interesting.
 They hang below the leaves precisely in a line.
 So they are hidden at first glance.
-That is why it is called Keezharnelli in Malayalam – means berries beneath.
-Also, these flowers are very tiny, making them difficult to notice.
+That might be the reason why it is called Keezharnelli in Malayalam – means berries beneath.
+Also, these flowers are very tiny, making them barely noticeably.

 Keezharnelli belongs to the same family as Amla (Indian Gooseberry) – Phyllanthaceae.

-There are four varieties of plants from the Phyllanthaceae family considered as Keezhanelli.
+There are four varieties of plants from the Phyllanthaceae family considered Keezhanelli.

 There are only small differences between these plants.
 P. amarus has five petals while P. fraternus has six petals.
 Also, the leaves of P. madaraspatensis are broad towards the tip.